Sunday Readings: 2 Samuel 5.1-3 Colossians 1.12-20 Luke 23.35-43

-Jesus was crucified with two criminals.
-One reviled Jesus, saying, “Aren’t you the messiah?
+One of the criminals hanging there reviled Jesus and said, “Aren’t you the messiah?
 Then save yourself and us.”
-The other criminal rebuked the first, saying, “Don’t you even fear God? … This man has done nothing wrong.
+The other criminal, rebuking him, said, “Don’t you even fear God?
+You are under the same sentence of death yourself.
+We deserve it, after all.
+We are paying the price for what we have done, but this man has done nothing wrong.
 Jesus, remember me when you come into your kingdom.”
-Jesus answers, “I assure you, this day you will be with me in paradise”. – Luke 23.39, 41-43
+Jesus replied, “I assure you, today you will be with me in paradise” (23.39-43).